 University is not just about grades.
-There are more things to achieve as a student that will leave a greater impact on your life later on.
+There are more things to achieve as an undergraduate student that will leave a greater impact on your life later on.
 Having graduated from University almost 10 years ago, this list compiles some of the things I regret not doing (achieving) enough during my university life.
 After all, grades are not the only key to success, right?

 1) Networking & Contacts

 However smart you are, the truth is there’s only so much one person can achieve with a pair of hands.
 You’ll need friends and contacts to help you reach a greater height in time to come.
 And University is the best place to build your network.
 Remember, you do not know who your mates will become someday.
 Therefore, be sociable and start building your network early!

 Knowledge does not come from just books.
 Often, it is resulted from travelling too.
 The more places you go, the more exposure you will gain.
 Studying at university gives you the time & chance of a lifetime to travel all you can.
 Especially for those who study at abroad, be sure that you make full use of your breaks and holidays to travel, as you’ll never have the same freedom anymore when you start your working life or have your own family.